redhat-manufacturing/device-edge-workshops/exercises/rhde_aap_rhsi/1.7-coding-intro/README.md

 ### Step 1 - Reviewing the Code Repo Location

 Your git repository is located in Gitea, which can be accessed via a web interface for viewing, and can be authenticated to via username/password authentication over http.
-Feel free to also setup authentication via SSH keys if you so desire.
-You can access the settings to add an SSH key for your Gitea user by clicking on the arrow in the top right next to your randomly-generated profile picture, selecting "Settings," and heading to the "SSH / GPG Keys" tab.
-You can add any public key you have the private key for locally to this user and use this for local access - it doesn't impact the project sync configuration on the Controller.

 For a reminder on how to access Gitea, review  the [Investigating Source Control](../1.6-gitea-intro) exercise.